shakil43/UKTTC-Whitepaper/whitepaper.md

 1. Introduction

-The UKTrend Treasures Coin (UKTTC) is a revolutionary Solana-based token designed to power e-commerce transactions on Uktrendtreasurs.co.uk.
+The UKTrend Treasures Coin (UKTTC) is a revolutionary Solana-based token designed to power e-commerce transactions on Uktrendtreasures.co.uk.
 It enables seamless shopping, exclusive discounts, and a strong community-driven ecosystem while promoting decentralized finance (DeFi).

 2. Market Overview